 Here are some common sense habits that can limit the risks of using public Wi-Fi.

 - Limit your activity to browsing the internet.
-Don't log into any banking websites, email or accounts you have and don't buy anything online.
+Don’t log into any banking websites, email or accounts you have online and don’t buy anything online.

 - Avoid online activities that require you to enter personal information.

 - Stick to secure websites.
 Website addresses that display https:// and a padlock offer a greater level of security than those that don’t.